brianlin345/discordRedditBot/README.md

 # discordRedditBot
-This is a discord bot made to scrape reddit posts with images.
+This is a discord bot made to scrape reddit posts that include images.
 This project was created in Python with the PRAW Reddit API Wrapper and discord.py Discord API Wrapper.

 ## Bot Link